 For us, it’s a six-part agenda:

-We feed Dexter a combination of Dr. Harvey’s Veg to Bowl with organic ground beef cooked, lean and low fat for one meal and then Dr. Harvey’s Canine Health with organic ground beef cooked.
+We feed Dexter a combination of Dr. Harvey’s Veg to Bowl with organic ground beef cooked, lean and low fat for one meal and then Dr. Harvey’s Canine Health or Dr. Harvey’s Healthy Weight with organic ground beef cooked.
 His food is very low sodium, which is recommended.
 We watch sodium content in treats, too.
-Flip a bag of treats around: you will be shocked at some of the major brands who fill their treats with sugar and/or salt.
+Flip a bag of treats around: you will be shocked at some of the major brands that fill their treats with sugar and/or salt.

 Read: === > Ten Lies Told By Dog Food Makers